VET DOMAIN

 SIS30115 Certificate III in Sport and Recreation

 This certificate is a two-year program which requires you to complete units 1-4 in Sports Coaching.
-It is studied as a VCE/VET course within the VCE or VCAL certificate.
+It is studied as a VCE/VET course within the VCE or VCE VM certificate.
 If selected as part of your VCE studies, it can be one of your primary five subjects.

 The program is designed to enhance students’ employment prospects in the sport and recreation industry.
 The core units focus on improving students ability to plan, manage, conduct and evaluate sport sessions, while the elective units concentrate on improving student coaching ability.
 The course is quite practical in its nature, but does have a significant theory component that students need to complete in order to be deemed competent.